tobiasgerstenberg/causal_cognition/README.md

 ##### 5/13 Causal reasoning

-__Causal reasoning based on observations and interventions__
+__Causal reasoning and counterfactuals__

-- Sloman, S. A. & Lagnado, D. A. (2005).
-Do we "do"?.
-Cognitive Science, 29(1), 5--39.
-- Waldmann, M. R. & Hagmayer, Y. (2005).
-Seeing versus doing: two modes of accessing causal knowledge.
-Journal of Experimental Psychology: Learning, Memory, and Cognition, 31(2), 216--227.
+- __Chater, N. & Oaksford, M. (2013).
+Programs as causal models: Speculations on mental programs and mental representation.
+Cognitive Science, 37(6), 1171--1191.__

 __The problem of causal selection__

-- Hesslow, G. (1988).
+- __Hesslow, G. (1988).
 The problem of causal selection.
 In Contemporary science and natural explanation: Commonsense conceptions of causality, Brighton, UK, 1988 (pp. 11--32).
-Harvester Press.
+Harvester Press.__
 - Hitchcock, C. & Knobe, J. (2009).
 Cause and norm.
 Journal of Philosophy, 11, 587--612.
 - Icard, T. F., Kominsky, J. F., & Knobe, J. (2017).
 Normality and actual causal strength.
 Cognition, 161, 80--93.

 __Optional__

+- Sloman, S. A. & Lagnado, D. A. (2005).
+Do we "do"?.
+Cognitive Science, 29(1), 5--39.
+- Waldmann, M. R. & Hagmayer, Y. (2005).
+Seeing versus doing: two modes of accessing causal knowledge.
+Journal of Experimental Psychology: Learning, Memory, and Cognition, 31(2), 216--227.
 - Woodward, J. (2015).
 The problem of variable choice.
 Synthese, 193(4), 1047--1072.
 - Woodward, J. (2006).
 Sensitive and insensitive causation.
 The Philosophical Review, 115(1), 1--50.
 - Krynski, T. R. & Tenenbaum, J. B. (2007).
 The role of causality in judgment under uncertainty.
 Journal of Experimental Psychology: General, 136(3), 430--450.